digitalnest-wit/wit/README.md

 # wit

-A CLI to assist with WIT-related actions
+A CLI tool to assist with tasks related to the Web and IT department at Digital NEST.